 Simply put, everything should stack in a straight line; the head should be over the shoulders, the shoulders over the hips, the hips over the knees, and the knees over the ankles.
 This is best seen from a side view.
 This isn't the end of the analysis, however.
-Front and back views can also show dysfunctions, such as hip hikes, and the tell-tale sign of pronated shoulders, the palm of the hand facing backwards instead of side-on, malalignment of the knees, etc, etc.
+Front and back views can also show asymmetrical dysfunctions, such as hip hikes, and the tell-tale sign of pronated shoulders, the palm of the hand facing backwards instead of side-on, malalignment of the knees, etc, etc.

 Getting your standing posture correct is the first step in your training.
 It is likely that you will naturally sink into an imperfect alignment when relaxed, however it is important to know how - and to feel how - to find the proper standing neutral position.
 It is from this anchor that efficient movement comes.